mondo-mob/mondokit-docs/packages/gcp-firestore-backups.md

 Module to perform scheduled Firestore exports in your app.

+> **Note:** `@mondokit` libs all require ESM.
+If your project still uses CommonJS, then you can continue using our previous incarnation, [gae-js](https://mondo-mob.github.io/gae-js-docs), until you can make the upgrade.

 Backups can be configured to perform full or partial exports of Firestore into Google Cloud Storage.

 As well as regular backups you can configure automatic export and import into BigQuery.